a16z/zkp-merkle-airdrop-fe-ex/README.md

 - clone the [zkp-merkle-airdrop-contracts](https://github.com/a16z/zkp-merkle-airdrop-contracts) repo: `gh repo clone a16z/zkp-merkle-airdrop-contracts -- --recurse-submodules`
 - install: `cd zkp-merkle-airdrop-contracts && npm i && npx hardhat compile`
 - start a local Hardhat node: `npx hardhat node`
-- deploy: `npx hardhat run --network localhost ./scripts/deploy.ts`
+- open a new terminal window, navigate back to the `zkp-merkle-airdop-contracts` directorry and deploy: `npx hardhat run --network localhost ./scripts/deploy.ts`
 - note the deploy locations of the ERC20 contract and the PrivateAirdrop contract logged to the console
 ---
 - open a new terminal, clone this repo: `gh repo clone a16z/zkp-merkle-airdrop-fe-ex -- --recurse-submodules`